National Unity Democratic Organisation: History

-NUDO was founded by Mburumba Kerina, Clemens Kapuuo, and Hosea Kutako in September 1965 at the suggestion of the Herero Chief’s Council.
+NUDO was founded by Mburumba Kerina, Clemens Kapuuo, and Hosea Kutako in September 1965 at the suggestion of the Herero Chiefs' Council.
 It was thus, at that time, an organisation that had mainly Herero followers.
 At the 1975-1977 Turnhalle Constitutional Conference, several ethnically based parties agreed to join the Democratic Turnhalle Alliance to form one joint opposition to SWAPO which at that time had turned the struggle for Namibian independence into a guerrilla war.

 NUDO remained part of the DTA until it withdrew in September 2003, accusing the DTA of failing to work for Herero interests.
 The party then held a congress in January 2004.

 Leadership

 Esther Utjiua Muinjangue became the party’s first elected female president and the first elected female leader of a Namibian political party when she defeated the Okakarara constituency councillor, Vetaruhe Kandorozu, at the party’s third elective congress, which took place on 25–26 March 2019.
-At the elective congress, which was held in Windhoek, Peter Kazongominja was elected vice president and Joseph Kauandenge was elected secretary-general of the party.
+At the elective congress, which was held in Windhoek, Peter Kazongominja was elected vice president and Josef Kauandenge was elected secretary-general of the party.
 Muinjangue defeated the councillor by 240 to 227 votes.